< Browse to Previous Essay | Browse to Next Essay >

 Waughop's schooling took a sideline when his professor rallied volunteers to fight for the Union in the Civil War.
 Waughop saw action in the battles of Shiloh and Vicksburg.
 He mostly worked as a surgeon's assistant.
 The medical equipment of the time meant that he probably held a screaming soldier down while a doctor sawed off a limb or removed a bullet without painkillers.
 After his discharge, he returned to academia by entering University of Michigan and then transferring to Long Island College in Brooklyn, New York.
 He graduated in 1865.

 Dr. Waughop opened a private medical practice in White Cloud, Kansas, where he also served a stint as mayor.
 On February 1, 1866, he married Eliza Susan Rexford.
 They quickly had one son, Philip Rexford Waughop.
 The Waughop family wagon-trained to Olympia in 1871, where the doctor practiced medicine for nine years.

 A Doctor for the Mentally Ill

-In 1880, Waughop accepted the superintendent's position of the state's only hospital for the mentally ill, located just outside of Steilacoom in what is now Lakewood.
+In 1880, Waughop accepted the superintendent's position of what was then the state's only hospital for the mentally ill, located just outside of Steilacoom in what is now Lakewood.
 Waughop managed the hospital for 16 years.
-He was interested in the new science of psychiatry during the early age of Sigmund Freud's theories.

 Waughop and his wife are responsible for planting the rare trees, including an Empress tree from China, located around the hospital grounds.
 The nearby lake was part of the hospital grounds at that time.
 At the time many called it Mud Lake because one end is shallow and constantly muddy.